Direct3D: Direct3D 2.0 and 3.0

-In 1992, Servan Keondjian and Doug Rabson started a company named RenderMorphics, which developed a 3D graphics API named Reality Lab, which was used in medical imaging and CAD software.
+In 1992, Servan Keondjian, Doug Rabson and Kate Seekings started a company named RenderMorphics, which developed a 3D graphics API named Reality Lab, which was used in medical imaging and CAD software.

 Two versions of this API were released.
-Microsoft bought RenderMorphics in February 1995, bringing Keondjian on board to implement a 3D graphics engine for Windows 95.
+Microsoft bought RenderMorphics in February 1995, bringing its staff on board to implement a 3D graphics engine for Windows 95.
 The first version of Direct3D shipped in DirectX 2.0 (June 2, 1996) and DirectX 3.0 (September 26, 1996).

 Direct3D initially implemented an "immediate mode" 3D API and layered upon it a "retained mode" 3D API.
 Both types of API were already offered with the second release of Reality Lab before Direct3D was released.
 Like other DirectX APIs, such as DirectDraw, both were based on COM.
 The retained mode API was a scene graph API that attained little adoption.
 Game developers clamored for more direct control of the hardware's activities than the Direct3D retained mode could provide.
 Only two games that sold a significant volume, Lego Island and Lego Rock Raiders, were based on the Direct3D retained mode, so Microsoft did not update the retained mode API after DirectX 3.0.